-The décor is not the most child-friendly, but kids of all ages are welcome and will enjoy the heated pool.
+The décor is not the most child-friendly, but kids of all ages are welcome and over 5s are allowed in the heated pool.
 Parents had their children on quite a tight rein when we visited, but this might change during family holiday time (mid-July to September).

 Family friendly accommodation:

 A variety of Family and Superior Family Rooms with combinations of double, single and bunk beds are on offer, baby cots and extra beds are available on request, and babysitting can be arranged.

 Remember baby and child equipment may be limited or need pre-booking

 Families Should Know:

 No under 18s are allowed to use the spa facilities; over 5s only in the main pool.